 On April 28, 2021, the Company executed the Agreement to acquire additional 40% of DRIVRZ for consideration of USD\$5,500,000 in cash.
-At closing USD\$1,000,000 (\$1,240,050 CAD) and on October 1, 2021, US\$1,000,000 (\$1,274,330 CAD) was paid and the balance which is non-interest bearing is payable in installments by October 1, 2023.
-As of March 31, 2022, and December 31, 2021 an amount of USD\$3,500,000 is payable.
+At closing USD\$1,000,000 (\$1,240,050 CAD) and on October 1, 2021, US\$1,000,000 (\$1,274,330 CAD) was paid and the balance of US\$3,500,000 which is non-interest bearing is payable in installments by October 1, 2023.
 The investment is measured at fair value on initial recognition based on the fair value of the consideration given.
 The fair value of the debt of USD\$4,768,366 is determined using an effective interest rate of 13.80%, taking into account the rate that the Company would have obtained a similar debt.
-The present value of the loan at March 31, 2022 is \$3,973,577 (December 31, 2021 - \$3,904,973) and interest accretion of \$126,318 (year ended December 31, 2021 - \$390,781) was recorded for the three months ended March 31, 2022.
-The balance is reported as, current portion of \$2,205,516 (December 31, 2021 - \$2,167,438) and long-term portion of \$1,768,061 (December 31, 2021 - \$1,737,535).
-The fair value of consideration paid including any difference in the amount of non-controlling interest is recognized in the consolidated statement of shareholders equity, attributed to the parent, as acquisition of equity interest in subsidiary.
-Refer to Note 25 for payment subsequent to March 31, 2022.
+The fair value of consideration including any difference in the amount of non-controlling interest is recognized in the consolidated statement of shareholders equity, attributed to the parent, as acquisition of equity interest in subsidiary.
+On April 30, 2022, the balance of the outstanding loan amount of \$4,423,607 (US\$3,500,000) was paid in full.
+The Company recorded an interest accretion of \$465,348 for the three and six months period ended June 30, 2022 in the consolidated statements of loss.

-Acquisitions in 2020
+b) Acquisitions in 2020

-On October 28, 2020, the Company through its subsidiary DRIVRZ US LLC executed a Unit Purchase Agreement (the "Agreement") to acquire 60% of IntellaCar Solutions LLC ("INTELLACAR").
-INTELLACAR has an online user-friendly platform that has an extensive video and brochure library of vehicles, enabling automotive dealers and consumers to review the model of the vehicle they are buying.
+On October 28, 2020, the Company through its subsidiary DRIVRZ US LLC executed a Unit Purchase Agreement (the "Agreement") to acquire 60% of IntellaCar Solutions LLC ("IntellaCar").
+IntellaCar has an online user-friendly platform that has an extensive video and brochure library of vehicles, enabling automotive dealers and consumers to review the model of the vehicle they are buying.
 The primary reason for the business combination was to add the consumer shopping cart and the showroom application that enhances the in-store buying process.